huggingface/alignment-handbook/README.md

 ```

 You will also need Flash Attention 2 installed, which can be done by running:
+_Note: If your machine has less than 96GB of RAM and many CPU cores, reduce the MAX_JOBS., e.g. `MAX_JOBS=4 pip install flash-attn --no-build-isolation` _

 ```shell
 python -m pip install flash-attn --no-build-isolation